AtechPro/AtechPro/readme.md

 Wanted to configure Networking.

-Ended to configuring Flask Routes, ~or Even worst React/Vue/Js based Routes~.
+Ended to configuring Flask Routes, ~or Even worst React/Vue/Js Routers~.

 Unknown to be Generalist